 A project Mutator was born.

-Personally, I treated it as a bash scripting training.
+Personally, I treated it as bash scripting training.

 Also, I desperately wanted this tool to stay in one file so I could quickly transfer it everywhere or just simply copy & paste it.

-Script is super lame (bloated interface to ifconfig lol) but keep in mind that was `99 and I was doing my first steps in bash ;)
+The script is super lame (bloated interface to ifconfig lol) but keeps in mind that was `99 and I was doing my first steps in bash 😉

 Here is a download link